mgiano02/CarCar/README.md

 Endpoint: Delete model \
 Url: http://localhost:8100/api/models/:id \
 Description: delete a specific model \
-What is necessary: Path parameter as an id, URL with a DELETE request
+What is necessary: Path parameter as a model id, URL with a DELETE request
 <p>
 <details>
 <summary>Click for example image</summary>